CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-## MRC
+## MRC Packet Trimming

 <span class="a-tooltip">[MRC](## "Multipath Reliable Connection")</span> is an improvement over RoCEv2 to enhance performance in lossy environments and extend the RC transport for scalability and performance for AI and <span class="a-tooltip">[ML](## "machine learning")</span> applications over lossy networks.
 Some of these enhancements include allowing packets to be transmitted over multiple logical paths in the network and rapid detection and retransmission of delayed, unacknowledged, and trimmed packets.

+Spectrum implements switch shared buffers and enables flexible partitioning of shared buffers for different flows and ports as well as separation of lossy and lossless traffic.
+For lossy packet, if a packet in the headroom does not move into the switch shared buffers due to congestion in the lossy queue, then it is dropped.
+The lossy packet gets dropped without any notification to the destination host.

+When a packet is lost, it can be recovered through fast retransmission or by using timeouts.
+Retransmission triggered by timeouts typically incurs significant latency.
+Packet trimming aims to facilitate rapid packet loss notification and, consequently, eliminate slow timeout-based retransmissions.

+With packet trimming, a switch can remove parts of the packet (such as the payload) instead of dropping it when the buffer is full.

+Packet trimming retains network forwarding and transport essential information, allowing the host to quickly detect and react to congestion.
+This allows congestion information to be communicated to the receiver even on congested networks.

 Multipathing is achieved through the use of SRv6.
 Packets are tunneled from the source NIC to the destination NIC through the switch fabric using SRv6 micro segment identifiers (uSIDs).
 The SRv6 origination and termination is on the NIC and the switches merely act as SRv6-aware (transit) nodes.

-Cumulus Linux supports MRC on the NVIDIA SN5610 and SN5640 switch only.

-- SRv6 uSID support with uN (END_CSID ) and uA (End.X_CSID ) endpoints
+Cumulus Linux provides SRv6 uSID support with uN (END_CSID ) and uA (End.X_CSID ) endpoints.

-- Packet trimming
+Cumulus Linux supports packet trimming on the NVIDIA SN5610 and SN5640 switch only.

+- Cumulus Linux supports packet Trimming on physical ports only and for IPv4 or IPv6 traffic.
+- The length and checksum fields in the IP header are not recalculated after trimming by hardware and have no valid values.
+- ISSU is not supported.
+- Bonds for egress eligibility are not supported.
-- Asymmetric packet trimming
+- You cannot trim the following packet types:
+  - VXLAN packets
+  - Adaptive Routing Notification Packets (ARN)
+  - Congestion Notification Packets (CNP)
+  - Flooding and MC packets

-### Configure MRC with Default Settings
+### Configure Packet Trimming with Default Settings

-To configure MRC to use the default settings for packet trimming and SRv6:
+To configure MRC to use the default settings for packet trimming:
 - Set the MRC QoS profile.
 - Enable SRv6.
-- Configure the SRv6 endpoint by setting a locator and a uSID associated with the locator.
+- Configure the SRv6 endpoint by setting a locator.

 ```
 cumulus@switch:~$ nv set router segment-routing srv6 state enabled